eltphd/feelings-unplugged/docs/dev/marketing-dev-guide.md

    Cloudflare Pages auto-builds (`feelings-unplugged` project).
 Use the n8n flow or deploy hook to watch status and send alerts.

 3. **Post-deploy checks**
-   - `https://feelingsunplugged.space/` should render the marketing hub (rewritten via `_redirects`).
+   - `https://feelingsunplugged.space/` should render the marketing hub (served via `functions/[[path]].ts`).
-   - `https://feelingsunplugged.space/robots.txt` must match `functions/robots.txt.ts` output exactly.
+   - `https://feelingsunplugged.space/robots.txt` should serve the Pages Function output; if Cloudflare adds a “content-signal” banner, disable content signals in the dashboard (Rules → Content → Content Signals).
    - Re-run Lighthouse against production to ensure parity with local results.

 ---

 ## Implementation Guidelines

-- **Do not duplicate HTML at the project root.** Use the base href and `_redirects` strategy to keep a single source of truth under `/marketing`.
+- **Do not duplicate HTML at the project root.** Use the base href plus the catch-all function to keep a single source of truth under `/marketing`.
 - **Always update asset paths absolutely** (e.g., `/marketing/style.css`) when adding new files so both `/` and `/marketing/` contexts work.
 - **Favicons** are generated via `scripts/generate_favicon.py`.
 Run it after modifying brand colors and commit the resulting assets.
 - **Robots.txt** modifications belong in the function.
 Update both `functions/robots.txt.ts` and `robots.txt` (reference copy) together to stay consistent.